 Most new businesses need some sort of funding when starting up, although sometimes they are self funded by the owner.
 The amount of funding and length of time you'll need funding support for will depend on your speed of growth and how well your business is managed.
 Where businesses need external funds it's necessary for them to plan well and develop a funding strategy.

-Funding can be from private finance (investment by the owner, friends, family, private investors and business loans) or public (government funds to meet new initiatives, or funding provided by charities).
+Funding can be from private finance or public finance.
+Private finance is investment by the owner, friends, family, private investors and business loans.
+Public finance is government funds to meet new initiatives, or funding provided by charities.

 For your childcare business to be successful you'll need to plan your finances.
 Knowing your costs will enable you to plan your fee structure.